Arius: First Council of Nicaea

 According to some accounts in the hagiography of Nicholas of Myra, debate at the council became so heated that at one point, Nicholas struck Arius across the face.
-The majority of the bishops ultimately agreed upon a creed, known thereafter as the Nicene creed.
+The majority of the bishops ultimately agreed upon a creed, known thereafter as the Nicene Creed.
 It included the word homoousios, meaning "consubstantial", or "one in essence", which was incompatible with Arius's beliefs.
 On June 19, 325, council and emperor issued a circular to the churches in and around Alexandria: Arius and two of his unyielding partisans (Theonas and Secundus) were deposed and exiled to Illyricum, while three other supporters—Theognis of Nicaea, Eusebius of Nicomedia and Maris of Chalcedon—affixed their signatures solely out of deference to the emperor.
 The following is part of the ruling made by the emperor denouncing Arius's teachings with fervor.

 Exile, return, and death

 The homoousian party's victory at Nicaea was short-lived, however.
-Despite Arius's exile and the alleged finality of the Council's decrees, the Arian controversy recommenced at once.
+Despite Arius' exile and the ostensible finality of the Council's decrees, the Arian controversy recommenced at once.
 When Bishop Alexander died in 327, Athanasius succeeded him, despite not meeting the age requirements for a hierarch.
 Still committed to pacifying the conflict between Arians and Trinitarians, Constantine gradually became more lenient toward those whom the Council of Nicaea had exiled.
 Though he never repudiated the council or its decrees, the emperor ultimately permitted Arius (who had taken refuge in Palestine) and many of his adherents to return to their homes, once Arius had reformulated his Christology to mute the ideas found most objectionable by his critics.
 Athanasius was exiled following his condemnation by the First Synod of Tyre in 335 (though he was later recalled), and the Synod of Jerusalem the following year restored Arius to communion.
 The emperor directed Alexander of Constantinople to receive Arius, despite the bishop's objections; Bishop Alexander responded by earnestly praying that Arius might perish before this could happen.

 Modern scholars consider that the subsequent death of Arius may have been the result of poisoning by his opponents.
 In contrast, some contemporaries of Arius asserted that the circumstances of his death were a miraculous consequence of Arius's heretical views.
 The latter view was evident in the account of Arius's death by a bitter enemy, Socrates Scholasticus:

 The death of Arius did not end the Arian controversy, which would not be settled for centuries in some parts of the Christian world.